 But with these new ones we got yesterday they still get to feel the water, so it all evens out.

-Ok so I know I’ve given this Paso Robles Youth Arts Foundation mural at the @ravinewaterpark a shout-out before … but as part of my ongoing collab with them I just have to ask … have you checked it out yet??
+Another fave feature at this waterpark is the Paso Robles Youth Arts Foundation mural near the back gate.
+Have you checked it out yet??
 So many cute sayings!
 Today’s youth are so wise.
 We should give them more credit!!
 They even quote Paul Simon 😍.

 There’s also some pretty cool looking seating under shade trees in the cabana area around the lazy river, except it’s free seating not cabana seating.